knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 - `StatefulSet`
 - `Service.serving.knative.dev`

-For instructions on how to create a subject, see (LINK). <!-- do we want to provide a link to guidance on creating a subject? -->

-If you do not have an existing PodSpecable subject that you want to use for the SinkBinding, you can use the following sample to create a `CronJob` object as the subject:
+If you do not have an existing PodSpecable subject that you want to use for the SinkBinding, you can use the following sample to create a `CronJob` object as the subject.

 1. Copy the sample YAML below into a `cronjob.yaml` file: